vcc.ca

 2. provide assistance to facilitate the implementation of the terms set out in the Record of Resolution.

-F. Investigation
+E. Investigation

 1. order that the complaint proceed to a formal investigation; or

-4. The investigator will interview the Complainant, the Respondent, and any witnesses the investigator believes may have information relevant to the complaint.
+4. The investigator will interview the complainant, the respondent, and any witnesses the investigator believes may have information relevant to the complaint.
 The investigator will review any documents considered to be relevant.
-During the investigation, the investigator shall ensure that the Respondent is provided with a fair opportunity to respond to the Complainant's allegations.
+During the investigation, the investigator shall ensure that the respondent is provided with a fair opportunity to respond to the complainant's allegations.

-5. If the Complainant or the Respondent refuses to cooperate with the investigator, the investigator may proceed with the investigation without that person's input.
+5. If the complainant or the respondent refuses to cooperate with the investigator, the investigator may proceed with the investigation without that person's input.

 6. After completion of the investigation, the investigator will prepare a report setting out: